BlueBrain/eFEL/README.md

 Introduction
 ============

-The Electrophysiological Feature Extract Library (eFEL) allows neuroscientists to automatically extract features from time series data recorded from neurons (both in vitro and in silico).
+The Electrophys Feature Extract Library (eFEL) allows neuroscientists to automatically extract features from time series data recorded from neurons (both in vitro and in silico).
 Examples are the action potential width and amplitude in voltage traces recorded